saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 * mbed-os-6.14-latest - This docker tag  could be used to work with updated mbed-os-6.14 release.
 This image is passively updated till next mbed-os release on the branch (typically till mbed-os-6.15.0)
 * mbed-os-6.14-day-x - A fixed docker tag

-:+1: mbed-os-6.14-latest, and mbed-os-6-latest will be passively updated everynight from now on.
+:information_source: mbed-os-6.14-latest, and mbed-os-6-latest will be passively updated everynight from now on.

 **On Day X+10** Another new release mbed-os-6.15.0 is made.
 This creates an image with following docker tag.